 - Feeling a lump in the lower abdomen.

 Diagnosis of Uterine Fibroids

-While uterine fibroids can be detected during a physical exam of the pelvic area, more advanced testing is needed of any pelvic abnormality to fully evaluate the area of concern.
+While fibroids can be detected during a physical exam of the pelvic area, more advanced testing is needed of any pelvic abnormality to fully evaluate the area of concern.
 Testing is often performed if symptoms are present, even if the physical exam appears normal.
-There are two tests that are commonly performed to evaluate for uterine fibroids.
+There are two tests that are commonly performed to evaluate for fibroids.

 - Pelvic Ultrasound — Pelvic ultrasound, or ultrasound of the uterus and ovaries, is usually the first step in determining if a fibroid or any abnormality is present.